simrann20/simrann20/README.md

-### Hi there, Welcome to my Github Profile 👋
+### Hi there, welcome to my Github Profile 👋

-I am a senior year Computer Science undergrad driven by caffeine and code | In love with programming, linux memes and travelling 💫
-- 🔭 I’m currently working on  <b>git commit -m "Building myself</b>"
-- 👯 I’m looking to collaborate in Open Source Projects preferably on web dev/ML or anything else( I am open to learn and contribute)
+I am a postgrad student in CS and AI at IIIT Delhi, expected to graduate in Jan 2024.

+- 🎯 I’m currently looking for full-time/internship/co-op roles and am flexible in every work model(remote/hybrid/onsite)
+- 👩🏻‍💻 I was previously working as a Cloud Engineer at Amazon
+- 🤓 I love working and drawing insights from messy datasets and building models for them!
+- 💻 I am a data science geek!
 - 😄 Pronouns: She/her💖

-- ⚡ Fun fact: My private contributions are way more than public ones, bound to keep my major work private ;p
-- 😊 I am a linux lover and hackathons give me adrenaline rush
+Places where you can find me over the internet:

 ![Simrann's github stats](https://github-readme-stats.vercel.app/api?username=simrann20)